AndroidPatch/APatchDocs/docs/en/faq.md

 If you only need to use LSPosed without other Zygisk features, you also can try [Zloader](https://github.com/Mufanc/z-loader) [for LSPosed](https://t.me/mufanc_chan/28) to load LSPosed simply.

 ::: warning
-Zloader is NOT compatible with any Zygisk implementation for example ZygiskNext / Zygisk_mod, please disable or uninstall any Zygisk implementation before using Zloader.
+Zloader is NOT compatible with any Zygisk implementation, for example, ZygiskNext or Zygisk_mod.
+Please disable or uninstall any Zygisk implementation before using Zloader.
 :::

 ::: info